future-plc/ir_comm/README.md

 To send a message in keyboard mode, simply type your message, and it will be sent as you type the characters.

 To send a message in the default (joystick) mode, up and down on the joystick will select characters or "space".
 Right and left will move the cursor.
 The button labeled "#5" will send the message all at once.
-The button labeled "#6" will clear the message without sending it.
+The button labeled "#6" will clear the message without sending it, and clear any recieved characters.

 #### Troubleshooting and Notes
 - The IR Communicator, being based on light, only works with direct line-of-sight between sender and reciever